el3302/network-batch-file/README.md

 >Added text "Running Trace Route..." to the trace route report so that user knows report running.
 >
 >Changed the file name and folder title structure to make it more readable.
+>
+>Added variable folder, use this to create folder for report storage.
+Also used for the new open folder option.

 ## Version: 2.0.3